onqtam/rcrl/README.md

 - something interesting should happen in the background
 - get the 3 sections working
+    - buttons in the GUI
+    - tabbing between them with the keyboard
+    - constructing the text from them
 - implement cleanup
 - redirect the output temporarily while loading the lib?
 - factor it in a few easy-to-use functions

 - make it work under linux (currently only compiles)
+- test under osx
 - add a PCH
 - read up on 'lexer programming'
 - http://cppnow.org/2018-conference/announcements/2017/12/03/call-for-submission.html